Structure of NATO: Structure in 1989

+Badges of the majors NATO commands in 1989

+This is a gallery of the badges of the major NATO commands in 1989.

 After the Cold War

 By June 1991, it was clear that Allied Forces Central Europe (a Major Subordinate Command) could be reduced, with the Soviet threat disappearing.
 Six multinational corps were to replace the previous eight.
 Announcements in June 1991 presaged main defensive forces consisting of six multinational corps.
 Two were to be under German command, one with a U.S. division, one under Belgian command with a pending offer of a U.S. brigade, one under U.S. command with a German division, one under joint German-Danish command (LANDJUT), and one under Dutch command.
 The new German IV Corps was to be stationed in Eastern Germany, and was not to be associated with the NATO structure.

 On 1 July 1994, the Alliance disestablished Allied Command Channel, through retaining many of its subordinate structures after reshuffling.
 Most of the headquarters were absorbed within ACE, particularly within the new Allied Forces Northwestern Europe.

 From 1994 to 1999 ACE had three Major Subordinate Commands, AFNORTHWEST, AFCENT, and AFSOUTH.
 In 1995 NATO began a Long Term Study to examine post-Cold War strategy and structure.
 Recommendations from the study for a new, streamlined structure emerged in 1996.
 The European and Atlantic commands were to be retained, but the number of major commands in Europe was to be cut from three to two, Regional Command North Europe and Regional Command South Europe.
 Activation of the new RC SOUTH occurred in September 1999, and in March 2000 Headquarters AFNORTHWEST closed and the new RC NORTH was activated.
 The headquarters of the two Regional Commands were known as Regional Headquarters South (RHQ South) and RHQ NORTH respectively.
 Each was to supervise air, naval, and land commands for their region as well as a number of Joint Subregional Commands (JSRCs).
 Among the new JSRCs was Joint Headquarters Southwest, which was activated in Madrid in September 1999.